 dead by the glory of the Father, even so we also should walk in newness of life."
 (Romans 6:4).

 It is clear then that the tradition of sprinkling people or pouring water on them is true neither to the clearly

 understood meaning of the Greek Word, nor to the symbolism of burial.
 Only immersion in water shows a

-baptizing in the wilderness and preaching a baptism for the remission of sins.
-And all the land of Judea, and
+came baptizing in the wilderness and preaching a baptism for the remission of

-those from Jerusalem, went out to him and were all baptised by him in the river Jordan, confessing their

-a sign of adherence to the teachings of the respective teacher.
-John taught repentance for the remission of

 sins.
+And all the land of

+Judea, and those from Jerusalem, went out to him and were all baptised by him in the river Jordan,

+was a sign of adherence to the teachings of the respective teacher.
+John taught repentance for the

-Those who received his teaching had to repent (turn from sin), confess their sins (Mark 1:5) and "bear
+remission of sins.
+Those who received his teaching had to repent (turn from sin), confess their sins (Mark

-fruits worthy of repentance" (Luke 3:7,8).
-Their had to be a change of heart before John would willingly
+1:5) and "bear fruits worthy of repentance" (Luke 3:7,8).
+Their had to be a change of heart before John